scrapinghub/web-poet/docs/intro/rules.rst

     # 4. ApplyRule(for_patterns=Patterns(include=['site_2.example'], exclude=[], priority=1000), use=<class 'my_project.EcomSite2Copy'>, instead_of=<class 'common_items.ProductGenericPage'>, to_return=None, meta={})

-A similar idea was also discussed in the :ref:`intro-improve-po` section.
+A similar idea was also discussed in the :ref:`rules-improve-po` section.

 **2. Specifically Selecting the Rules**